 Dr. Jervette R. Ward is an Associate Professor of English at Mississippi State University.
 She earned tenure and was promoted to the rank of Associate Professor of English at the University of Alaska Anchorage.
 She is the editor of Real Sister: Stereotypes, Respectability, and Black Women in Reality TV (Rutgers University Press, November 2015).
 Her research and teaching areas focus on American Literature with an emphasis in African American Women’s Literature.
 She has taught and published on Zora Neale Hurston, the addition of the African American characters to the Dick and Jane series, and Black women in reality television.
-Dr. Ward is a life-time member of the College Language Association
+Dr. Ward is the Vice President and a life-time member of the College Language Association

 EducationPh.D.
 English Literary & Cultural Studies, The University of Memphis

 B.A.
 Journalism News Editorial, The University of Memphis